 - If you are a CCHA tenant and you need to move urgently due to risk:

-Please contact your Tenancy Management Officer to discuss your Common Waiting List application.
+Please contact your Neighbourhood Manager to discuss your Common Waiting List application.

 - If you’re a current CCHA tenant and you want to move:

 If you have previously applied for accommodation via the Common Waiting List at any time in the past, you will have been given a reference number.
 You must use this reference number to login to the Welcome to Housing application portal under ‘Existing Applicants and Tenants.’
 If you can’t remember your reference number, contact us and we will be able to remind you.
 Once you’ve submitted your Common Waiting List application to Cardiff Council, they will contact us to let us know.
 We will then contact you to conduct an interview to double check your application, check your tenancy details, and find out why you would like to move.

 - If you want to swap your home: